 Guitar pedals

-Guide to Building Your Own Pedalboard
+How to Build Your Own IKEA Pedalboard

 Over the years I’ve acquired a decent collection of pedals, and while it was easily manageable when I only had a wah and overdrive pedal, once the rest of them rolled in I found myself tangled in cables and power adaptors.
 I knew I needed a pedalboard but I also knew if I could afford one, I’d use that money to buy a new pedal instead.

 Fast forward a few weeks and I happened upon a post at the harmony central forums about a guy who constructed a pedal board using a $10 shelf unit from IKEA.
-The shelf in question is called a GORM (who the fuck names these things?) and this cheap DIY pedalboard has inspired literally hundreds of people to create their own.
+The shelf in question is called a GORM (who the heck names these things?) and this cheap DIY pedalboard has inspired literally hundreds of people to create their own.

 the original gorm pedalboard